MasterAI-Inc/libauto/README.md

 car.forward(2.5)
 ```

-### Print to the AutoAuto Console
+### Print to the Console

-Many AutoAuto devices are equipped with an LCD screen which displays the "AutoAuto Console".
+Many MasterAI devices are equipped with an LCD screen which runs a console application.
 You can print your own text to the console, example below:

 ```python
 from auto import console